11th Street Safety Improvements

 How can we contact the mayor's office to provide feedback on this project?
 It has been announced that a review is in progress.
 As a resident of the Heights, I have greatly appreciated being able to cross 11th safely with my child while walking out biking due to the reduced lanes of traffic and car speed.
 It would be enormously disappointing if this progress is undone.

-rmurphy asked 11 days ago
+rmurphy asked about 2 months ago

 Thank you for your comment.
 To contact the Mayor's Office please visit www.houstontx.gov/mayor, email mayor@houstontx.gov, or call 311.